Counselling

 Making an appointment is easy, you can:

-Online Self-referral.
-Just click on the button below fill out the form and our counselling team will arrange an appointment time for you.
-Request can only be made using your Howick College email account.
+• Online self-referral.
+Just click on the button below to fill out the form and our counselling team will arrange an appointment time for you.
+Requests can only be made using your Howick College email account.

 Depending on the situation and circumstances, the counsellors may also: